 NIA charges one in fake currency case

-New Delhi, June 06: The National Investigation Agency has filed a chargesheet against one person in connection with a fake currency case that was reported in Ghaziabad, Uttar Pradesh.
+New Delhi, June 06: The National Investigation Agency (NIA) has filed a chargesheet against one person in connection with a fake currency case that was reported in Ghaziabad, Uttar Pradesh.

 The case relates to the recovery of high quality fake Indian currency notes having the face value of Rs 2,49,500.
 The UP ATS had seized the notes from one Mohammad Murad Alam in 2019.